ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - Fix a bug around validate parameter and variables names.

+#### Enhancement
+- More precise error location in the case of syntax errors in a macro.

 #### Internal change
 - Remove any parsing of the ast code *In a dirty way, AST was doing treatments on the reassembled raw string*.